lupyuen/lupyuen.github.io/src/starpro64.md

 _(We could actually allow a Remote Developer to boot and test NuttX on StarPro64...
 From anywhere in the world!)_

-Remember the [__USB Fan__](https://lupyuen.github.io/articles/starpro64#starpro64-gets-smokin-hot)?
+Remember our [__USB Fan__](https://lupyuen.github.io/articles/starpro64#starpro64-gets-smokin-hot)?
 It goes into our Smart Power Plug as a Power Jenga like so...

 > ![USB Fan goes into our Smart Power Plug as a Power Jenga](https://lupyuen.org/images/starpro64-power3.jpg)